to6ev/ip-lookup/README.md

 # ip-lookup

+Use file ip-lookup-v0.3.php

+ip-lookup-v0.1.php and ip-lookup-v0.2.php are old!

 IP lookup with PHP and free API

 We will use free API from: www.freegeoip.net (it was without Access Key) and www.ipinfo.io (without Access Key, no signup is required actually)